 After ageing, the alcohol content of our eaux-de-vie is adjusted to an ABV of 43% or 45% for bottling.
 Two bottling lines are used:

-In 2015, the Distillerie Paul Devoille was awarded Living Heritage Enterprise accreditation (EPV).
+In 2015, the Distillerie Paul Devoille was awarded Living Heritage Enterprise accreditation (EPV), renewed en 2021.
 This state certification issued by the French Ministry for the Economy recognises companies that exhibit outstanding traditional craftsmanship.
 All our staff are very proud of this fantastic tribute.

 7-9 rue des Moines Hauts